neilk/benchresttest/README.md

     $ git clone git@github.com:neilk/benchresttest.git
     $ cd benchresttest
     $ npm install
+    $ npm run build-js
-    $ node bench.js
+    $ npm start
 ```

+Then check out [http://localhost:3000/](http://localhost:3000/) in your web browser.

 The app will fetch pages from the REST API, deduplicate transactions, and present
-totals for all ledgers and each ledger.
-The output is in JSON on the console.
+totals for all ledgers and each ledger as a web page.

 ## Notes

-Many of the extra-credit stories seemed to imply a more interactive app, like a web
-page.
-I didn't have time to do that, but I used Node to make it possible later.

 Regrettably, there are no tests, although I try to write in a side-effects-free style
 to facilitate them.